 Now I’ve headed back home, first by a flight to International Dulles Airport in Virginia, then a 1 hour car ride into Washington DC (thanks to our very first co-monsooner Corinne Fukuyama!) where I just had an impromptu dinner with a friend, Sharon, whom I’ve never met before tonight — now here’s a pretty crazy story: even though I’ve never met Sharon before, she has been following my blog for awhile, is also a medical student, and out of the blue 2 days ago, she had introduced me to her friend Suhrid by e-mail who was heading to Iceland at the same time I was for the Airwaves festival…about a few hours after getting her e-mail I ended up finding Suhrid (even though I still hadn’t met Sharon before!) by picking him out at a random, packed dance club/bar in Reykjavik called Dolly’s.

 Naturally, Suhrid ended up getting absorbed into our group, especially after realizing we had even more mutual friends, but most importantly that he had recently met some “British guy at a bar a few months ago in Xi’an who said he led crazy trips to Iran and Chernobyl.”
-Well, that very guy is none other than my buddy Gareth Johnson, founder of our partner company Young Pioneer Tours, and with whom we did Iran, Chernobyl, North Korea and soon — Antarctica!
+Well, that very guy is none other than my buddy Gareth, founder of YPT, and with whom we did Iran, Chernobyl, North Korea and soon — Antarctica!

 That said, we also co-opted another spunky friend named Mel into our group.
 We met and immediately clicked with Mel when she checked into our hostel 3 days ago.
 She was also passing through Iceland for a few days to bookend a 3 week solo tour through Western Europe.
 When she found out how cool we all were, well, how could she resist?